 Roadblock Ten: Lack of Trust – with President – with Faculty

 Trust, lost or eroded, is difficult to gain back.
-It certainly takes time and it certainly requires evidence of the elimination of whatever actions created the problem in the first place.
+It certainly takes time and it certainly requires evidence of satisfactorily addressing whatever created the problem in the first place.

 Planning in an atmosphere of mistrust is almost impossible to do successfully.
 Data, ideas, options will all be questioned about motive and whether there is a hidden agenda that is being pushed through.